dotsara/link-log/README.md

 * [HTMLHint](https://github.com/yaniswang/HTMLHint/wiki/About): saw it in a commit for a big upcoming project.
    - That about statement is… it could be better, but I like the way they're using the repo's wiki for the documentation. 👍
+* [Transpiling ES6](https://css-tricks.com/transpiling-es6/): ran through their Babel section just to see how it does things.
+   - We end up in such weird places with the names of related / similar tools: Gulp, Brocoli, Brunch.
+Honestly.

 ---

 * Google search: "github markdown code wrap"